rahulj93/JavaScript-Project---Sudoku/README.md

 ### Functionality and MVPs:

 - Write an original algorithm using Object-Oriented Programming to generate a Sudoku board
-- Generate a new, playable Sudoku board by clicking a button (using JavaScript event handling)
+- Generate a new, solvable Sudoku board by clicking a button (using JavaScript event handling)
 - Use JavaScript Document Object Model to manipulate HTML Canvas